josestg/raccoonjs-api/readme.md

 ### Exposing `localhost` to the internet

-In order for bots to receive incoming updates from the Telegram server, `localhost` needs to be exposed to the internet.
-The trick is to use [Ngrok](https://ngrok.com/).
+In order for bots to receive incoming updates from the Telegram server, `localhost` needs to be exposed to the internet using [Ngrok](https://ngrok.com/).

 ```bash
 $ ngork http <PORT>